Sign In to Your Account

 Silver bars are a type of bullion.
 Many investors decide to add them to their portfolios.
 The silver is shaped into actual bars that are usually sold in troy ounces.
 Sometimes they are sold in gram or fractional ounce sizes, too.
 These bars can be purchased in various ways, including online and at local shops.
-Still need more information on buying fractional silver?
+Do you still need more information on buying fractional silver?
 Contact us over the phone and one of our representatives will be happy to go over an questions you may have and help you better understand before you make a purchase.

 Bar sizes are typically one-ounce, 5 oz., 10 oz, and 100 oz.
 There are also large 1000 ounce bars.
 Smaller bars actually cost more per ounce because the fabrication costs are higher per ounce of metal.
 It is more cost effective for mints to produce larger bars, and as a result, they cost less per ounce.
 However, larger bars may be somewhat difficult to handle or store.